Lifeline (safety)

+should be inspected on an annual basis for signs of corrosion or breakage of wire strands.
+Regular maintenance and inspection are crucial for lifeline systems.
+In corrosive environments, it is recommended that lifeline systems be inspected more frequently than annually.
+Signs of wear, damage, or corrosion can compromise the system's effectiveness, leading to serious safety hazards.
+Certified professionals should conduct inspections to ensure that anchor points, wire ropes, and other components meet OSHA and ANSI standards.

 In simplest form, a land-based lifeline consists of a horizontal wire rope cable attached to two or more anchor points on a roof-top, crane runway, bridge or outdoor construction site, or any other elevated work area that poses a fall risk.
 OSHA defines an anchorage in a fall protection system "a secure point of attachment for lifelines, lanyards, or deceleration devices".

 Construction site lifeline systems include dedicated attachment brackets, safety lanyards and harnesses.
 Construction lifeline systems may be subdivided into those used to arrest workers in the event of a fall (active systems), or restrain workers from reaching a fall hazard (restraint systems).